mjluck25/myCodingCheatsheets/Cheatsheet-css.md

     overflow: hidden; // any content that overflows will be hidden from view.
     overflow: scroll; //a scrollbar will be added to the element’s box so that the rest of the content can be viewed by scrolling.
     overflow: visible; //default value.
-  }
+    overflow: auto; //automatically hides content when it overflows }
   ```